-- whether an umbrella standard is needed for agreed-upon procedures engagements; - whether the concept that an agreed-upon procedures engagement does not result in the provision of assurance is still appropriate; - whether a practitioner should be required to use professional judgment when determining or modifying the procedures to be performed; - whether the practitioner should apply materiality to design procedures or assess factual findings: and - the form and content of the practitioner's report.
+- whether an umbrella standard is needed for agreed-upon procedures engagements; - whether the concept that an agreed-upon procedures engagement does not result in the provision of assurance is still appropriate; - whether a practitioner should be required to use professional judgment when determining or modifying the procedures to be performed; - whether the practitioner should apply materiality to design procedures or assess factual findings; and - the form and content of the practitioner's report.

-It is expected that the invitation to comment document will be approved in April 2016.
+It is expected that the invitation to comment document will be approved later in the fall of 2016.